frontendpatterns/frontendpatterns.dev/src/content/patterns/focus-trap.md

 ## Solution

-Apply the Focus Trap pattern by constraining keyboard focus within modal dialogs and overlays to prevent focus from escaping to background content, and reinforce it with concise examples or tests.
+Constrain keyboard focus within modal dialogs and overlays to prevent focus from escaping to background content.
 For example, wire a modal so focus jumps to the primary action and returns to the trigger when it closes.